ty-thomas/Thomas_Resume/docs/index.md

 `April 2020 – December 2020`
 __Bayer Crop Science__, Huxley, IA

-- Utilized cutting-edge technology to collect data and clean inconsistencies and inaccuracies within datasets
+- Utilized cutting-edge technology to collect data and clean inconsistencies and inaccuracies within datasets(maybe mention what the technologies are)
 - Researched and implemented modern forms of plant breeding
 - Organized, taught, and managed teams for data collection and other agricultural projects